 Severe hypersensitivity (allergic) reactions have been reported following administration of tobramycin for injection to patients.

 TOBI PODHALER is contraindicated in patients with a known history of hypersensitivity to any aminoglycoside.
-If an allergic reaction to TOBI PODHALER does occur, stop administration of the drug and initiate treatment as appropriate.
+If an allergic reaction to TOBI PODHALER does occur, stop administration of the drug and initiate treatment as appropriate (see 2 CONTRAINDICATIONS).